Professional Electric Fireplace Manufacturer: Ideal for Bulk Purchases

 Energy Saving: Blocking the chimney prevents heat loss, keeps the room warm, and saves on energy costs.

-2. Stop Cold Air Drafts:
+2. Stop Cold Air Drafts

 Maintain Room Temperature: An unblocked chimney allows cold air to enter the room, especially during colder seasons, lowering indoor temperatures and affecting comfort.